 Successful applicants will be expected to develop an outstanding research program and have a strong commitment to excellence in teaching at the undergraduate and graduate levels.
 A Ph.D. is required.
 Candidates who promote and enhance diversity are strongly desired.
 Applicants are encouraged to include in their cover letter information about how they will further this goal.

 The Department of Biology is an instructional and research department within the College of Arts and Sciences that supports significant research activities in a wide range of fields in the Biology discipline including neuroscience, genetics, cell and developmental biology, evolution, ecology, and marine biology.
 The Department includes approximately 50 teaching faculty, plus emeritus faculty, graduate students and professional/administrative staff.
 The Department enrolls approximately 1200 Biology majors and 100 graduate students.

-Minimum qualifications are a Ph.D. in an appropriate field, commitment to excellent teaching at the undergraduate and graduate level, and an outstanding research record.
+Ph.D. in an appropriate field, commitment to excellent teaching at the undergraduate and graduate level, and an outstanding research record.

 About the University